VHS to DVD conversion setup.

 Now, let's talk about the gear.
 The most straightforward way to convert your tapes at home is by using a VHS-DVD combination player/recorder.
 These nifty devices are designed for exactly this task and can make the process much smoother.
 If you have a separate VCR and a DVD recorder, that works too!
 You'll typically connect your VCR (or even your old VHS camcorder, if that’s where your tapes are) to the DVD recorder using RCA cables – those are the ones with the red, white, and yellow plugs.
 Make sure your connections are snug to avoid any fuzzy pictures or crackly audio.
 Taking a moment to understand the setup will save you headaches later.

-Record and Finalize Your DVDs
+Step 3: Record and Finalize Your New DVD

 Once everything is connected, you're ready for the main event!
 Pop your prepared VHS tape into the VCR or camcorder and a blank, recordable DVD (DVD-R is usually a good bet for compatibility) into your DVD recorder.
 Press play on your VHS source, and then hit the record button on your DVD recorder.
 You'll want to monitor the recording, at least at the beginning, to make sure everything is transferring smoothly.
 After the tape has finished playing and the recording is complete, there's one crucial last step: finalizing the DVD.
 This process makes the DVD playable on most standard DVD players, so don't skip it!
 It’s like saving your work on a computer – it closes out the disc so other devices can read it.